Travel Tryouts will be held April 23rd - April 30th for all levels - 8U Blue, 10U - 18U Co-Ed Teams & Girls Teams

 If parents or players have questions about a player’s tryout evaluation, they may contact the Raiders Travel Director.

 All selected players following announcement of rosters must go the Raiders website and register for the upcoming season.
-A $500 first payment toward 2019-2020 team fees will be due at that time.
+A $500 first payment toward 2022-2023 club fees will be due at that time.
+Once the player registration has been completed, players will be added to the Team Roster on the Raiders website.

 Questions related to this policy can be directed to the Raiders Travel Director,